Seydabomb/JS-Frameworks-Assignment-Set-3/README.md

 - Handling Errors
 - Calculating Distance between 2 Places in the world
 - Communicating with the Backend
+  - You need to run both the frontend and the backend
+    - Frontend: npm run dev
+    - Backend: node app.js

 ## Section 16

+"Placepicker App" with a simple backend component that we call in order to get our information on places.

+- React Hooks
+- Creating Custom Hooks
+- Using a promise in AvailablePlaces.jsx

 ## Section 17